Drone FPGA Radio-Telescope Beam Mapping

 Not all of this background is required, but to accept any ambitious 1st or 2nd year students, I'd need to be convinced of your ability to independently pick up a useful subset.

-Two or three students will participate.
-You must be willing to commit 4, 8, or 12 hours/week on this project in the spring in 3-4 hour blocks.
-There will be a separate application later for summer, funding pending, which would require committing to 10 weeks, usually starting the first or second week.
+You must be willing to commit 4 or 8 hours/week on this project for 1 or 2 units of credit / no credit.
+The lab is pretty full, so I may accept 0 or 1 new students.
+There will be a separate application for summer, funding pending, which would require committing to 10 weeks, usually starting the first or second week.

 Name of research group, project, or lab